CM-IV/web-image-optimizer/README.md

 │       └── Setup.{ext}       Installer for the application
 │
 ├── public                    Static assets
-└── src                       Renderer source code, your React application
+└── src                       Renderer source code, your Preact application
 ```

 ## 🚨 Be aware

-This template does NOT integrate the Node.js API in the renderer process by default according to **Electron Security Concerns**.
-You will have to expose the needed API by yourself.
+This project does NOT integrate the Node.js API in the renderer process by default.
+If you DO NOT want to follow **Electron Security Concerns**, you might want to enable Node Integration.
+This way you will NOT have to expose the needed API by yourself.

 ## ❔ FAQ